 We’ll do it by selling off a bunch of costly, depreciating toys (goodbye little red sports car and see ya later Harley Night Rod Special), following a determined savings plan (bon voyage overseas holidays) and making sensible, boring, slow-return investments.

 Both Maggie and I are planners.
 We’ve planned in detail our whole retired life many times over, just for funsies.

-As we move toward our exit from the daily grind and to a new, post-work lifestyle in a beautiful flowery scene with some mad bitch in the background spinning around, singing some shit about mountains, we invite you, our Gen X community, to come along for the ride.
+As we move toward our exit from the daily grind and to a post-work lifestyle somewhere a lot warmer than here, we invite you, our Generation X community, to come along for the ride.